Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers and Andy Ibanez, who went 1-for-5 last time in action, battle Gerrit Cole and the New York Yankees at Comerica Park, Wednesday at 6:40 PM ET.
+After going 0-for-1 in his most recent game, Andy Ibanez and the Detroit Tigers face the New York Yankees (who will hand the ball to Clarke Schmidt) at 1:10 PM ET on Thursday.

-He had a one-hit performance in his last game (1-for-5) against the Astros.
+He had a hitless performance in his last game (0-for-1) against the Yankees.

 Andy Ibáñez Game Info & Props vs. the Yankees